-1 ETHICS AND LAW
+1 ETHICS, LAW AND ADMINISTRATION

-Students will be able to recognise ethical issues arising in the course of performing tax work and identify the obligations the UK system of tax imposes on taxpayers and the implications for taxpayers of non-compliance.
+Students will be able to recognise ethical and regulatory issues arising in the course of tax work and identify the administrative obligations under the UK system of tax.

 - a. identify the five fundamental principles and guidance given in the IESBA Code of Ethics for Professional Accountants and the ICAEW Code of Ethics as well as other relevant guidance, including Professional Conduct in Relation to Taxation (PCRT), in relation to a tax practice with regard to:

 - the threats and safeguards framework

-- disclosure of information
+- confidentiality and disclosure of information

 - conflicts of interest

-- confidentiality;
+- professional scepticism;

 - b. identify the law and the guidance in the ICAEW Code of Ethics as well as other relevant guidance, including Professional Conduct in Relation to Taxation (PCRT), with regard to:

 - new client procedures

 - regulatory requirements for tax practices

-- exchange of client information with HMRC

-- HMRC errors

-- money laundering

-- tax planning, tax avoidance and tax evasion; and

-- c. identify legal and ethical issues arising from tax work undertaken, including disengagement procedures, and explain the significance of these issues and suggest appropriate actions or responses.
+- exchange of client information with HMRC - HMRC errors - anti-money laundering and counterterrorist financing - tax planning, tax avoidance and tax evasion; - c. identify legal and ethical issues arising from tax work undertaken, including disengagement procedures, and explain the significance of these issues and suggest appropriate actions or responses; - d. identify in relation to income tax, NIC, capital gains tax and corporation tax: - key features of the Self Assessment system - reporting to HMRC - determining due dates for returns, payments and elections - calculating interest and penalties; - e. identify in relation to indirect taxes and inheritance tax: - reporting to HMRC - determining due dates for returns, payments and elections - calculating interest and penalties; and